Best Practices for Preventing Microbial Contamination During Bottling

 Bottling is typically the last critical control point before wine leaves the control of the producer.
 It is especially important at this stage to ensure that spoilage microorganisms are completely excluded from the final product.
 Two major components of this effort are:

-- Good bottling day practices to avoid contamination (especially if sterile filtration has already been completed).
+- Good bottling day practices to avoid contamination, especially if sterile filtration has already been completed.
+Read on to learn more about our best recommendations for avoiding contamination on bottling day.

 Avoid Large SO2 Additions